AmaanHUB/SpartaGlobal/Git-and-GitHub/Setting-Up-GitHub.md

 * Set as 'origin' on workstation
 * Commit and push

-**Have not** add most of the commands as they are relatively arbitrary to look up and reasonably self-explanatory (especially if copying directly from the repository and not initialises it within the terminal)
+**Have not** add most of the commands as they are relatively arbitrary to look up and reasonably self-explanatory (especially if copying directly from the repository and not initialises it within the terminal).
+Furthermore, have not included initialisation of git repository on workstation, since cloned the repo straight from GitHub.